Neural Conditional Simulation for Complex Spatial Processes: Supplementary Material

-\paragraph{Visualizations (Small Conditioning Set)}
+\subparagraph*{Visualizations (Small Conditioning Set)}

-In Figure~\ref{fig:brfcsvisualization}, both FCS (middle) and NCS (bottom) simulations are shown because the number of observed locations is less than eight.
-Clearly, FCS suffers from negative bias for unobserved locations farther from the spatial domain center when the range parameter is small.
+In Figure~\ref{fig:brfcsvisualization}, we show results for both FCS (middle) and NCS (right) simulations for the case when three locations are observed.
+Clearly, FCS suffers from negative bias for unobserved locations far away from the spatial domain center when the range parameter is small.
 This is due to the way MCMC is implemented for this approximation method.
-Due to this negative bias, the NCS simulations appear more accurate overall, although NCS suffers from slightly increased graininess as the range parameter increases.
+Due to this negative bias, the NCS simulations appear more representative overall, although NCS suffers from slightly increased graininess as the range parameter increases.